-The oversight of the SEND provision is managed on a daily basis by our SENCO.
+The oversight of the SEND provision is managed on a daily basis by our SENDCO.
 This is monitored and supported by an SLT line manager, the Head Teacher and a named Governor.
-The Head Teacher and Governors have allocated time and an appropriate TLR to enable the SENCO to fulfil the demands of their role.
+The Head Teacher and Governors have allocated time and an appropriate Teaching and Learning Responsibilities allowance to enable the SENCO to fulfil the demands of their role.